-- intentional reduction of achievement gaps; - readiness for the next step in education or life with the indicators of proficiency (reading and mathematics), separate other academic indicator (science, social studies and writing), transition readiness and graduation rates; - growth that focuses on improvement in reading and mathematics of all students at elementary and middle schools; - support to schools with very low-performing student groups; and - quality of school climate and safety to provide insight into the school's learning environment. - opportunity and access for students to experience rich curriculum, equitable access and school quality more broadly than just through tests and tested content areas.
-These opportunity and access measures are tied strongly to equity because they help ensure that all students have robust experiences that are the precursors ("leading indicators") of growth and high achievement.
+- intentional reduction of achievement gaps; - readiness for the next step in education or life with the indicators of proficiency (reading and mathematics), separate other academic indicator (science, social studies and writing), transition readiness and graduation rates; - growth that focuses on improvement in reading and mathematics of all students at elementary and middle schools; - support to schools with very low-performing student groups; and - quality of school climate and safety to provide insight into the school's learning environment.

 The concepts are reflected in the measures and proposed calculations for each indicator.
-Each indicator will have a score that is reported on a gauge or dial of a School Report Card dashboard.
+Each indicator will have a score that is reported on a graphic of a School Report Card dashboard.
 Standards setting will determine the specific scores that are considered low to high performance for each indicator.
 The five-star system will be implemented fully in 2018-2019.